Precision-Optimize/CS2-Ultimate-Optimization/README.md

 1. **Run the Script**:
    - Right-click the `CS2_Ultimate_Optimization.bat` file and select **Run as Administrator**.
+   - Or download the `CS2 Ultimate Optimization.exe` file from release, you don't have to run as administrator by yourself.

 2. **Follow Instructions**:
    - The script will guide you through each step of the optimization process.